31 Tips for Achieving a Lush Lawn This Season

 Leave Grass Clippings On The Lawn

 According to a few scientists who have studied turf grass and agronomy, it seems that grass clippings won’t affect (or create) thatch like you previously believed.
 Turns out, grass clippings can actually help with the overall health of your lawn.
 This is because grass clippings are mostly made of water and have an 80 to 90 percent composition rate.
 Once the clippings completely dry out, there’s very little biomass.
 The biomass that remains is actually high in nitrogen and microorganisms, which feeds the grass and gives the soil the nutrients it needs.
-Learn more about why leaving grass clippings is good for your lawn.
+Here’s what you should know about biomass energy.

 Best Way to Water Lawn: Water Grass Seed Carefully

 Taller grass means a healthier lawn.
 It shades the soil surface, keeps the soil from drying out and reduces watering needs.
 Shaded soil also makes it harder for weeds to get started.
 If you raise your mowing height, you may even find that the taller grass chokes out existing weeds.
 For northern lawns, 3 in. is a great target height.
 For warm climates, 1-1/2 to 2 in. is best.

 Apply a Preemergent Herbicide

 You’ll keep your lawn healthier, greener and thicker with a lot less effort.

 Best Way to Water Lawn: Choose the Best Sprinkler for the Location